 THE SOLIDARITY MOBILE MURAL PROJECT

-Presented in partnership with My Black Colorado and the Cultural Office of the Pikes Peak Region in honor of National Arts and Humanities Month, the project showcases the wide breadth of artistic talent and perspective among Black creatives living and working in the Pikes Peak Region.
+Presented in partnership with My Black Colorado and the Cultural Office of the Pikes Peak Region in honor of National Arts and Humanities Month, the project showcased the wide breadth of artistic talent and perspective among Black creatives living and working in the Pikes Peak Region.

 The artwork in this exhibit reflects on the artists’ lived experience, their perception of beauty and their aspirations for the future of this community.
 They also raise questions of access: Whose artwork can we see in galleries, in museums or in public places?
 Who has access?
 Why or why not?